02 Jul How a Coaching Style of Leadership Can Help Employees Take Ownership & Responsibility

 I have been privileged to deliver the programme for eleven groups of managers, with the twelfth group now underway.

-The programme uses the Solutions Focus (SF) coaching model, OSKAR – a valuable way to introduce coaching to groups of managers as it provides them with a set of tools they can use rather than a prescribed process.
+The programme uses the Solutions Focus (SF) coaching model, OSKAR – a valuable way for managers to develop a coaching style of leadership as it provides them with a set of tools they can use rather than a prescribed process.
 This gives them the flexibility to use the tools in many different circumstances and in short periods of time rather than waiting for an illusory serious coaching session which never arrives.

-The programme consists of a two-day “Solutions Focus Coaching for Leaders” workshop to introduce managers to the OSKAR model.
-After the workshop the managers begin using coaching in their roles, coming back together for two review workshops to discuss how the tools and techniques can be applied to specific management challenges such as managing performance, developing teams etc. They also receive six months of individual support from an external coach to facilitate their own personal development.
+The programme consists of a two-day “Solutions Focus Coaching for Leaders” workshop to introduce managers to a coaching style of leadership and the OSKAR model.
+After the workshop, the managers begin using a coaching style of leadership in their roles.
+They come back together for two review workshops to discuss how the tools and techniques can be applied to specific management challenges such as managing performance, developing teams etc. They also receive six months of individual support from an external coach to facilitate their own personal development.

 Managers have benefited considerably.
 They spend less time talking about problems and why “it’s not fair”.
-Instead they use their new-found coaching skills to get others to think for themselves and to recognise the skills and knowledge they have to move forward.
+Instead, they use their new-found coaching style of leadership to get others to think for themselves and to recognise the skills and knowledge they have to move forward.
 There has been an observable decrease in anxiety and a noticeable positive impact on ability and action, a can-do attitude.
 There has been clear recognition that small steps help create progress.

 As more managers complete the programme they have seen the positive effects rippling through the organisation.
 These include: